pretrehr/Sports-betting/README.md

 Note that some sites like NetBet or PMU sometimes offer freebets that are only playable on a single sport.
 In this case, you have to adapt the sport to the situation.
 This method is on average much less profitable and much more volatile than the first two.
 The first two methods ensure a return rate of between 77 and 85% of the sum of freebets placed.
 With the third method, a return rate between 55 and 70% is to be expected.

+## Disclaimer
+This project aims to help the user to free up money by getting as close as possible to the absence of risk.
+Nevertheless, it is important to specify that zero risk does not exist and that the odds published by bookmakers are intended to evolve over time.
+It is therefore your responsibility to make sure that the information displayed by the Sports-betting application is reliable.
+As the creator, I cannot be held responsible for any loss of capital that may occur during the use of the application.